ktat/photoclove/README.md

 ## Dependency

-On ubuntu, install the following package to watch mp4 file.
+On ubuntu, install the following package to watch mp4 file and to create movie thumbnail.

 ```
-sudo apt install gstreamer1.0-plugins-bad
+sudo apt install gstreamer1.0-plugins-bad ffmepg
 ```

 ## Featurs to be ipmlemented